kuiperzone/AvantGarde/README.md

 #### Grid Lines & Colors ####
 The "Grid Lines & Colors" options will cause XAML `Grid` to be high-lighted with lines and background shade colours.

-#### Disabe Events ####
+#### Disable Events ####
 The "Disable Events" option disables mouse interaction with the preview.
-This may be useful because it strips out all known Avalonia Control events prior to generation of the preview.
+This may be useful because it strips out all known Avalonia Control events from the XML prior to generation of the preview.
 When disabled, events can be added and changed in the source code *without* having to re-build the assembly each time.

 #### Prefetch Assets ####
 When checked, the "Prefetch Assets" option will cause Avant Garde to locate asset files (i.e. images) within your